enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 > schema.graphql

 :::info
 We have simiflied the default schema to only include the relevant values.
-Basically we only care about the price and the timestamp or blocknumber.
 :::

 ```graphql